asberk/veganrecipes/content/posts/vegan-poundcake.md

 ## Directions

  Heat oven to 350 degrees and grease a loaf pan.
+To make the 2 flax eggs, combine 2 T flax meal and 6 T water in a small dish.
+Refrigerate for at least 5 min.
+To make the vegan butter milk, mix 1/2 T lemon juice in 1/2 cup vegan milk.
 In a big bowl, add a cup of sugar.
 Grate and whisk the zest into the bowl.

  Add the wet ingredients to the bowl: